niawjunior/docaider/README.md

 - Node.js 18 or higher
 - npm or yarn package manager
 - OpenAI API key (for embeddings and AI features)
+- Google Generative AI API key (for web search and TTS)
-- Vector database account (Pinecone/Weaviate/Chroma)
+- Supabase account (for vector database and authentication)

 ### Installation